wds-connections/Sample-Code/Javascript/WDS.DarkBrain(DarkSystemCD)/f_class().md

 ###### BloodArt.Magazine detailed description available in the projects and productions, developing delivered to collection information in the magazine.

-###### WDHellS A virtual personal person trademark and nickname, created for display my creations enabling it’s available world wide.
+###### WDHellS a virtual personal person trademark and nickname, created for display my creations enabling it’s available world wide.